Leszek I the White: Intervention in Kievan Rus'

 In the early years of his rule, Leszek's policy focused mainly in Kievan Rus'.
 In 1199 he helped Prince Roman of Vladimir-in-Volhynia with troops to reconquer the Principality of Galicia, probably in gratitude for Roman's assistance against Mieszko III at Mozgawa in 1195.
 This alliance ended unexpectedly in 1205, however, when Roman decided to support Władysław III Spindleshanks' effort to recover the Seniorate Province (which supports the theory that Władysław III was expelled in 1202).
 Roman then invaded the domains of Leszek and Konrad for unknown reasons (although historians believe that this was due to the intrigues of Władysław III), venturing deep into their territory.
 Both forces clashed in the Battle of Zawichost (14 October 1205), where Roman was defeated and killed.

 Leszek and Konrad then became involved in the conflict associated with the succession of Roman's domains, which was further complicated by the intervention of King Andrew II of Hungary, who supported the rights of Roman's widow and children.
 Leszek and his brother initially led a coalition of Rurikid princes who wanted to remove Roman's children from Vladimir-in-Volhynia and Galicia.
 However, after some time, and in order to avoid a war with Hungary, they decided to sign a treaty.
 In 1206, Leszek met with Andrew II in Volhynia, and afterwards the influence of the Hungarian rulers over Vladimir-in-Volhynia and Galicia was exclusive.

 Despite the agreement with the Hungarian King, the conflict continued.
 Shortly after, Roman's widow and her younger son Vasilko, displeased with the Hungarian rule, decided to escape to Poland, where they found refuge at Leszek's court; her eldest, Daniel had already been sent to the court of Andrew II.
 During their exile in Poland, they received the land of Belz.

-A further confirmation of an active policy in Kievan Rus' were the marriages of Leszek and Konrad with Rurikid princesses.
+A further confirmation of an active policy in Kievan Rus' was the marriages of Leszek and Konrad with Rurikid princesses.
 Leszek first married a daughter (name unknown) of Ingvar Yaroslavich, Prince of Lutsk, and then Grzymisława, perhaps a daughter of Yaroslav III Vladimirovich, Prince of Novgorod.
 Meanwhile, Konrad married Agafia, daughter of Svyatoslav III Igorevich, Prince of Peremyshl.

-In 1210 Andrew II decided to replace the reigning prince of Vladimir-in-Volhynia with Roman's eldest son Daniel.
+In 1210, Andrew II decided to replace the reigning prince of Vladimir-in-Volhynia with Roman's eldest son, Daniel.
 However, not wanting to lose his political influence, he decided to send his troops there.
 The expected Polish-Hungarian confrontation did not occur in the end, because Leszek was forced to have his army return after Mieszko Tanglefoot captured Kraków.